Freedom of Information

 Initial application fees

-Where an FOI application requests information that may contain details about a third party (other than the applicant), there is a $30 application fee.
-This payment is required at the time of lodging the request.
-If lodging in person, this fee may be in cash, cheque or money order.
+Where an FOI application requests documents that may contain information not limited to the personal information of the applicant, a $30 application fee is required at the time of lodging the request.
+If lodging in person, payment can be made by debit/credit card, cash, cheque or money order.
 If you are mailing your application, please include a cheque / money order made payable to the Commissioner of Police.
 Please note, electronic money order vouchers cannot be accepted and will be returned.
-An application without the prescribed fee of $30 included will be considered as invalid and the application will not proceed until full payment is received.
-Proof of identity is also required before any application can be processed.
-The majority of applicants provide a copy of their driver's licence or passport for this purpose.
-If unsure about this requirement, please contact the Western Australia Police Force Information Release Centre on (08) 6229 5900 or via email.
+An application for non-personal information without the prescribed fee of $30 included will be considered invalid and the application will not proceed until full payment is received.
+Photographic proof of identity is also required before any application can be processed - driver's licence, passport or similar.
+Please contact Western Australia Police Force Public Access on (08) 6229 5900 or via email.

 Access to personal information or request to amend personal information